Writing in Exile

 At SBS, Germian has continued to highlight stories that concern the Kurdish community here and abroad, from the ISIS conflict to Kurds held in Australia's immigration detention system.
-Hosted by Sami Sah, the remarkable Germian will share her story discuss her life and work.
+Hosted by Sami Shah, the remarkable Germian will share her story and discuss her life and work.

 This event will be Auslan interpreted.